Pykrete: In the media

 In 2009, the Discovery Channel program MythBusters episode 115 tested the properties of pykrete and the myths behind it.
 First, the program's primary hosts, Adam Savage and Jamie Hyneman, compared the mechanical properties of common ice, pykrete, and a new material specially created for the show, dubbed "super pykrete", which used newspapers instead of woodpulp.
 Both versions of pykrete indeed proved to be much stronger than the chunk of ice, withstanding hundreds of pounds of weight.
 The super pykrete was much stronger than the original version.

 The MythBusters then built a full-size boat out of the super pykrete, naming it Yesterday's News, and subjected it to real-world conditions.
 The MythBusters vessel did not contain refrigeration units to keep the pykrete frozen as the original plans called for, and the boat had a much thinner construction than the massive ships proposed in World War II.
 Though the boat managed to float and stay intact at speeds of up to 23 mph, it quickly began to spring leaks as the boat slowly melted.
 After 20 minutes the boat was deteriorating, and the experiment was ended.
 The boat lasted another 10 minutes while being piloted back to shore.
 Though the boat worked, it was noted that it would be highly impractical for the original proposal, which claimed that an entire aircraft carrier could be built out of pykrete.
 Their conclusion was "Plausible, but ludicrous", since it would involve building vessels out of tens of thousands of tons of the material that would sink without being kept cool.

+In the same year, the story of Pyke and pykrete in the Second World War also played an important role in Giles Foden's book Turbulence, about a (fictitional) British meteorologist and his contributions to D-Day weather forecasting.
+The main character is also involved in the post-War pykrete effort.

 In 2010, the BBC programme Bang Goes the Theory episode 26 tested a 20 ft, 5-tonne pykrete boat made with hemp rather than wood pulp.
 All four presenters, Jem Stansfield, Dallas Campbell, Liz Bonnin, and Yan Wong, had to be rescued from Portsmouth Harbour after the boat took on water through the engine mounts.
 It eventually capsized after melting much faster than anticipated in the warmer-than-expected September waters.